SansGuidon/bookmarks/README.md

 * [Daniel Miessler](https://danielmiessler.com/study/google/) - google search tips
 * [TopAchat](https://www.topachat.com/configomatic/index.php) - [FR] Config'O'Matic helps you to get the right components to assemble your dream computer, this is how I built mine in 2014
 * [Slant](https://www.slant.co/) - this community of enthusiasts provide recommendations on lot of things / useful to find best tools for the job
+* [dupeGuru](https://www.hardcoded.net/dupeguru/) - is a tool to find duplicate files on your computer.

 ## App discovery
 * [Y Combinator](https://news.ycombinator.com/show) - Hacker news Show : where people share their work.
 Related : [**Newest Show HN**](https://news.ycombinator.com/shownew)